-Senior Lecturer (Fashion Marketing)
+Senior Lecturer (Fashion Business)

 A highly motivated, hardworking and student focused individual who is committed to empowering learners to excel.
 An individual with the ability to communicate effectively who enjoys working collaboratively with the aptitude to embrace change as well as new opportunities and challenges within a proactive manner.
 An individual comfortable in teach a series of discipline in a structured and often non-conventional way, who strives to instill excellence within all his leaners in fun and informal manner.

 Having worked in a series of environments in fashion and finance (Jaeger, NTL, KD Grammar School, ATL), I started working within the university on a multi-million pound project within the Manchester Fashion Institute, which was funded by the European Regional Development Fund (ERDF).
 The project was envisaged to help stimulate growth within the fashion and apparel industry in the North West of England.
 Within the project I undertook series of duties simultaneously which included providing consultancy on basic business management and health and safety legislation to small and medium sized business enterprises.
 The role I performed as the ‘Financial Officer’ on the project entailed scrutinising all expenditure, submitting quarterly financial reports, monitoring all targets, ensuring transparent audit trails on all businesses and adhering to procedures akin to stringent European directives which were updated constantly.